cs-tungthanh/doc-learn-everything/Interview.md

 - **Integers** are typically stored with either 4 or 8 bytes

 ### Why JSON?

-- human-readable - lightweight format
-- simple - the data can only be text.
+- human-readable - lightweight format - simple - the data can only be text
-- **easy to parse and easy to create**
+- **simple for machine to parse and create**
 - It can be accessed by multiple platforms.
 - JSON is a language-independent data format.
 This means that a JSON document can be used with any programming language.